 Questions vs. Answers

 As a teacher and school administrator, I used to think that people needed answers to their questions.
-I always hated it when people would ask me another question to the question that I asked.
-One day I decided to change my attitude about that because it actually helped me to clarify what I wanted.
-Often when we ask a question it is because we are unclear about something.
-If we just receive an answer, particularly as a child, we tend to accept it and move on.
+I wouldn’t say I liked it when people would ask me another question to the question that I asked.
+One day, I decided to change my attitude because it helped me clarify what I wanted.
+Often when we ask a question, we are unclear about something.
+If we receive an answer, particularly as a child, we tend to accept it and move on.
 No real thinking or learning takes place.

 Today I want to encourage everyone, particularly our parents, to ask more questions.
 People need more questions than answers.
 A simple question such as, “What do you need to know?”
-In terms of your understanding and what you’re asking, what is missing?
+What is missing in terms of your understanding and what you’re asking?
 What do you need to know?
 Where can you find it?
-Though frustrating at first, this helps all of us to be more resourceful, to think things through a bit more.
+Though frustrating at first, this helps us be more resourceful and think things through a bit more.

 It is helpful to guide others’ thinking by asking a few questions.
 Using the software example, you might say, “Let’s look at the software.
 In which section of the banner do you think something like that might be?”
 That alone would get someone to figure it out without quite as much frustration.
-As parents, we feel like to always need to provide an answer to our kids so we just deal them out like cards.
-But by asking questions of our kids we get them to think a bit more.
+As parents, we feel like we always need to answer our kids, so we deal them out like cards.
+But by asking our kids questions, we get them to think a bit more.

 Here is what I know: People need more questions than answers.
 Our retention goes way up when we figure things out on our own.
-Once I started figuring out the software on my own, I learned it faster and remembered how to do things as well.
-I felt much more capable by being pushed to figure it out than by running next door for an answer.
+Once I started figuring out the software on my own, I learned it faster and remembered how to do something as well.
+I felt much more capable of being pushed to figure it out than by running next door for an answer.

 Yours for better parenting,